DSR-RHIT/creating-reproducible-reports/index.md

 tagline: reproducible research for the R novice
 ---

-This 6-hour workshop introduces essential elements of reproducible reporting to the absolute beginner.
+The workshop introduces reproducible reporting---a component of the  larger reproducible research ecosystem---to the R novice.
 No prior experience with R or RStudio is required.

-We focus on common tasks associated with producing a project report:
+The workshop entails two 3-hour sessions.
+We focus on these tasks, commonly encountered in technical writing:

 - reading, manipulating, and analyzing data
 - creating tables and graphs